aimms/how-to/Articles/594/594-adls-data-integration.rst

 #.
 It is also good to understand the structure of an Azure Data Lake Storage.
 You can refer to `this page to learn more about it <https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace>`__, but important to know for this article is to look at the storage as if it's a file explorer.
 The 'folders' are referred to as containers or file systems.
 It is possible to create new folders within other folders, creating so called paths.
 Files are always uploaded into a specified container.
 Files are also referred to as 'blobs' in the context of a Data Lake storage.

-Flow 1: the ADLS-DEX route
+The ADLS-DEX Route
 ---------------------------

 There are multiple DEX functions available to easily achieve what we want as they are created specifically for usage with ADLS.
 In this route you don't have to worry about the creation of a SAS token for authentication (see below) or the arguments you'll need to input, as the functions themselves will take care of everything.

-2.1 Creating a new container
+Creating a New Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creating a new container (or, as called on the ADLS, 'file system') is easily done:

 .. code-block:: aimms
+	:linenos:

 		!create a unique name for the container dex::schema::CreateUUID(testFS);
 		testFS := "fs-" + testFS;